ddorinson/fast-trips_network_builder/README.md

 NOTE: Please keep transit network time of day bank setting consistent with [transit demand](https://github.com/psrc/fast-trips_demand_converter).
 By doing this, we won't have any transit time conflict in the fast-trips model run.

 # License
-This project is licensed under
+This project is licensed under [Apache 2.0](https://github.com/psrc/fast-trips_network_builder/blob/Angela/LICENSE.md)